-Put one fabric softener sheet on top of the

-load before starting the dryer.
-Do not add a fabric softener sheet after the drying cycle has started.
-Instant heat can cause the fabric softener to spot fabrics.
+Put one fabric softener sheet on top of the load before starting the dryer.
+Do not add a fabric softener sheet after the drying cycle has

 - Remove fabric softener stains by wetting the stains and rubbing them with liquid detergent or bar soap and rewash. - Some fabric softeners can clog the lint screen and slow drying.
 Use fabric softeners labeled as dryer safe.